andy139/Salesforce-Import/README.md

 2. Imported data into Salesforce NPSP.
 I utilized the NSPS Data Importer tool to do this.

-3. Add new records, set correct character code, and map the fields correctly (important!!!).
+3. Added new records, set correct character code, and map the fields correctly (important!!!).

 ![](./2.png)

-4. Check if data imported correctly.
+4. I checked if data imported correctly.
 Pulled up records and made sure that fields were correct.

 ![](./1.png)